Opportunities for Loved Ones of the Fallen

 Champion Kids Camp (Houston, TX)

 Champions Kids Camp is dedicated to the nurturing of children who have survived a traumatic injury, illness, or personal loss, such as the loss of a parent or sibling.
-Through a week-long camp, children between the ages of 8 and 12 are able to heal from the “emotional scarring” they have experienced in their young lives.
+Through a week-long camp consisting of music, art, sports, recreation and special guests, children are nurtured physically, mentally and emotionally.

 Comfort Zone Camp

 Comfort Zone Camp is a nonprofit bereavement organization that transforms the lives of children who have experienced the death of a parent, sibling, or primary caregiver.
 Our programs are free of charge and include confidence building activities and age-based support groups that break the emotional isolation grief often brings.
 Comfort Zone's programs are offered to children ages 5-25, and their families for the family programs.
 Held year-round across the country, our primary locations are California, Massachusetts, New Jersey, and Virginia (HQ).
 We also partner with organizations to serve their local or specific communities through our Partnership and Community by Design Programs.

 Echo Hill Ranch (Kerrville, TX)

 At Echo Hill Ranch we seek to foster a community and connection among children and families who have had similar life experiences and are taking similar life journeys.
 Echo Hill Ranch is a camp 18 miles southwest of Kerrville, TX.

 Our mission is to provide a safe, fun, relaxing, and empowering professional summer camp experience for the children of Gold Star families, immediate family members of a fallen service member who died while serving in a time of conflict, or those of first responders.